 - Mentors and facilitators are available to provide immediate feedback to mini-projects through chat and discussion rooms or, if needed, by phone, Skype, Join.me or other alternatives.

-- A one hour and a half webinar is scheduled each week focused on answering questions and providing guidance and feedback.
+- A one hour and a half webinar is scheduled for each session focused on answering questions and providing guidance and feedback.
 Webinars will use Blackboard or Adobe Connect.

 - Participants will have individual and team progress analytics for self-learning management and feedback to mentors and facilitators.